vilda/le/README.md

 	follow <filename>  Follow the given log
 	--name=  name of the log
 	--type=  type of the log
-	followed <filename>  Check if the file is followed clean     Removes configuration file
+	--multilog option used with directory wildcard (restricted behaviour - see below for details) followed <filename>  Check if the file is followed clean     Removes configuration file
 	ls        List internal filesystem and settings: <path>